Nettlesworth Primary School

 Try your hand at a ‘Damien Hirst’ sculpture, exploring the weird and wonderful to create a curious treasure for the next generation.
 Take up your arms and fight for the cause…paintbrushes and sketch books at the ready – let’s make art!

-As well as our topic, the children will develop their dance in PE, as well as enhancing our Literacy and Numeracy skills.
-Our children are excited to continue their preparations for the upcoming SATs, extra-curricular clubs are on Tuesday and Wednesdays.
+As well as our topic, the children will develop their Gymnastics in PE, as well as enhancing our Literacy and Numeracy skills.
+Our children are excited to continue their preparations for the upcoming SATs, extra-curricular clubs are on Tuesday and Thursdays.
 All children in Class 5 are encouraged to join in the fun on these After-School Clubs.

 Rights Respecting Gold ethos demonstrated by all.